 - Jamaica – reggae, Rasta and the Ras Natango Gallery

-- St. Martin – more than just the most dangerous airport in the world
+- St. Maarten – more than just the most dangerous airport in the world

 - St. Lucia – romantic island with spectacular nature

 - Curacao – the island with two faces

 - Trinidad and Tobago – the sister islands of the Caribbean

 - Antigua and Barbuda – dancing, snorkeling and sightseeing

 The best time to go on holiday to the Caribbean